 Checklist for Accessibility

-This accessibility checklist is provided to help faculty and staff develop or modify course materials, lectures, and assignments in an accessible way.
+This accessibility checklist is provided to help you develop or modify course materials, lectures, and assignments in an accessible way.
+Most programs now include automated checkers that can help you to find and fix many accessibility issues.
+Make your content accessible to everyone with the Microsoft Accessibility Checker.

 Layout & Formatting

-- Styles and formatting are used to create space between paragraphs, not tab or the space bar
+• Styles and formatting are used to create space between paragraphs, not the tab or enter keys.

-- Bold or italics are used for emphasis, not underlining
+• Bold is used for emphasis, not underlining or capital letters.

 Headings